dafer45/TBTK/doc/Tutorials.md

 ```
 While the two first new lines may seem simple to understad, we note that numerical numbers are unit less.
 The numbers are actually only physically meaningful either implicitly through the developers interpretation or convention, or explicitly by declaration of convention.
-What the UnitHandler calls added in the previous step does is to explicitly declare that temperatures are meassured in terms of one Kelvin.
+What the UnitHandler calls added in the previous step does is to explicitly declare that temperatures are measured in terms of one Kelvin.
 This declaration of convention allows us to unambiguosly pass  *T* to any TBTK function.
 However, the variable *B* is so far only implicitly understod to contain the value one Tesla (rather than for example one Gauss).
 Moreover, there is in fact no function for declaring the convention for magnetic fields directly in TBTK since its natural unit is set indirectly by declaring the natural units for six other so called *base quantities* (see [UnitHandler](@ref UnitHandler) for detailed information).